rustybird/qubes-app-split-browser/README.md

 **Alt-b**        | Open bookmarks
 **Ctrl-d**       | Bookmark current page Ctrl-Shift-Enter | Log into current page
-Ctrl-Shift-s     | Move downloads to a VM of your choice **Ctrl-Shift-u** | `New Identity` on steroids: Quit and restart the browser in a new DisposableVM, with fresh Tor circuits.
+Ctrl-Shift-s     | Move downloads to a qube of your choice **Ctrl-Shift-u** | `New Identity` on steroids: Quit and restart the browser in a new disposable, with fresh Tor circuits.

 ## Implementation